NWhitener/scrnabench/README.md

 ```

 ## Dataset Load
 If you have already downloaded the data to a directory on your local computer or would like to use the demo dataset, call the **load_data()** function.
 Provide the path of the downloaded data file.
-The demo dataset is smaller than the full dataset, comprising of 2 data files, and can be used for rapid testing and experimentation.
 This will load the dataset for benchmarking.
 This function should be used anytime the data needs to be loaded.

 ```
 #Load the demo dataset